 All persons, organizations, and entities that attend ICAPS conferences and events are subject to the standards of conduct set forth above.
 ICAPS expects all community members to formally endorse this code of conduct and to actively prevent and discourage any undesired behaviors.
 Everyone should feel empowered to politely engage when they themselves or others are disrespected and to raise awareness and understanding of this code of conduct.
 ICAPS event participants asked to stop their unacceptable behavior are expected to comply immediately.
 Sponsors are also subject to this code of conduct in their participation in ICAPS events.
 All ICAPS agents and representatives are empowered to take all necessary action to prevent or stop any conduct that appears in their judgement to be violating this code, including but not limited to removing the violator temporarily from the conference or calling in local law enforcement officials.
 Serious or repeat violations may lead to an individual being permanently barred from the conference series and notification of the violator’s employer and law enforcement.
 No refunds or other compensation will be provided to those who are removed from the conference.
 Any sanctions beyond temporary removal must be approved by the ICAPS Executive Council.

 To report any behavior that violates this code of conduct, please use the report form, or contact the current Diversity and Inclusion chair, Shirin Sohrabi, either by email or other means.
 Complaints will be reviewed by a subcommittee of the Executive Council.
-Feedback on this code is also welcome, as it will be reviewed for ICAPS 2020 and beyond.
+Feedback on this code is also welcome.